Voigtländer Nokton Vintage Line 28mm f/1.5 and Fujifilm X-Pro2

 Build Quality and Handling

-The following two paragraphs are copied from my review of the Nokton 28mm f/1.5 where I tried it on the Nikon Zf and Leica SL2-S but the same would apply here.
+The following two paragraphs are copied from my review of the Nokton 28mm f/1.5, where I tested the lens on the Nikon Zf and Leica SL2-S, but the same would apply here.

 The Nokton 28mm f/1.5 (M-Mount) feels great on the X-Pro2.
-The focus ring is smooth and the aperture ring has a good feel.
-I went for the type 1, matte black version which weighs a mere 8.8 oz, 250 g.
+The focus ring is smooth, and the aperture ring feels good.
+I went for the type 1, matte black version, which weighs a mere 8.8 oz, 250 g.

-The Nokton 28mm f/1.5 has the benefit of having a focus lever as well as room for a “normal” focus ring, meaning you focus the lens as you would with a range finder camera, or if you are used to conventional lenses, there is room on the lens barrel to focus the lens as you would without the focus lever.
+The Nokton 28mm f/1.5 has the benefit of having a focus lever and room for a “normal” focus ring.
+This means you can focus the lens as you would with a range finder camera, or if you are used to conventional lenses, there is room on the lens barrel to focus the lens as you would without the focus lever.

 Zone Focusing

-For this to work I had to use zone focusing and started at f/8.
-This worked well for a few photos but when I got too close to my topic the the distance was off by a bit but I still found the images usable in some cases.
+For this to work, I had to use zone focusing and pick f/8 to have plenty of depth of field.
+This worked well for a few photos, but when I got too close to my topic, the distance was off by a bit, but I still found the images usable in some cases.

 After a while, I switched to the EVF (electronic viewfinder) and experimented at different f-stops, from wide open to about f/5.6.
 I found it relatively easy to focus with the EVF, even without focus peaking, and at the end of the day, this would be my preferred method when using the X-Pro2 with the Nokton 28mm.

-The frame lines are not accurate on the X-Pro2.
-The crop is a bit tighter than the frame lines in the OVF would make you believe.
+The frame lines on the X-Pro2 are not accurate.
+The crop is a bit tighter than the frame lines in the OVF would lead you to believe.

 Final Thoughts

-The Ultron 27mm f/2 for X-Mount has electronic contact giving you EXIF information and other benefits but not on all X-Series cameras.
+The Ultron 27mm f/2 for X-Mount has electronic contacts that give you EXIF information and other benefits, but not on all X-Series cameras.
 For more on the Ultron 27mm, check my review here:

 Voigtländer Ultron 27mm f/2 - Review